Abdallah-Abdelrahman/wallet/README.md

 ## Schema
 - check [wallet schema](wallet-schema.sql) for the schema
-- you can also dumb [wallet.db](wallet.db) to to any sql client to see the schema
+- you can also dumb [wallet.db](wallet.db) to to any sqlite client to see the schema

 ```mermaid
 erDiagram